 Everyday, CHS students are learning strategies to achieve future career goals with success and satisfaction.
 When they graduate, students will understand the relationship between personal qualities, education, training and the world of work.
 They will acquire the skills to investigate the world of work in relation to knowledge of self and to make informed career decisions.

 Every year, students of all grade levels will meet with their counselors to update their Educational Development Plans (EDP) through Xello.
-This is also a great website to use in exploring career and education options on your own.
+This is also a great tool for students to independently explore career and education options.

 Xello is an excellent career exploration website: Students can complete an interest inventory and link to career interests.
 Job descriptions, average earnings, Michigan employment outlook, and training program information, and links to colleges and universities that offer majors in a specific field are provided.